alistaircol/ac-website/content/articles/httpd-server-hardening.md

 ---
 title: "HTTPD Server Configuration Hardening"
 author: "Ally"
-summary: "Some tips I picked up to make sites hosted on httpd servers more secure."
+summary: "Some tips I picked up to make sites hosted on `httpd` servers more secure."
-publishDate: 2020-06-08T12:00:00+01:00
+publishDate: 2020-06-10T12:00:00+01:00
 tags: ['httpd']
-draft: false
+draft: true
 ---

 Some things from a security audit that were brought up and can effect many sites by default.